Exact simulation scheme for the Ornstein-Uhlenbeck driven stochastic volatility model with the Karhunen-Lo\`eve expansions: The KL expansions and its time integrals of the OU process

 \section{The KL expansions and its time integrals of the OU process}

-We will express the path of $\sigma_t$ (i.e., OU process) with infinite sine series with the KL expansions. \citet[Theorem 2.3]{daniluk2016approx} has shown that the OU bridge process $B_t$ admits the following KL expansions:\footnote{The KL expansions for the OU process, as well as the OU bridge, is also available in \citet[Theorem 2.2]{daniluk2016approx}.
-We find that the expansions for the OU bridge are easier to work with because the weight $a_n$ for the OU process should be found with numerical root-finding.}
+We will express the path of $\sigma_t$ (i.e., OU process) with infinite sine series with the KL expansions. \citet[Theorem 2.3]{daniluk2016approx} has shown that the OU bridge process $B_t$ admits the following KL expansions:

-where $Z_n$ are independent standard normal variates.
-The KL expansions are understood as the principal component analysis (PCA) of $B_t$ in an $\infty$-dimensional space; $\sin(n\pi t/T)$ are the eigenvectors and $a_n\sqrt{T}$ are the eigenvalues of the covariance matrix.
+where $Z_n$ are independent standard normal variables.
+The KL expansions are understood as the principal component analysis (PCA) of $B_t$ in an $\infty$-dimensional space; $\sin(n\pi t/T)$ and $a_n\sqrt{T}$ are the eigenfunctions and eigenvalues, respectively, of the covariance function, $\text{Cov}(B_s, B_t)$.

 Notice that, if $\mr=0$ and $\vov=1$, the centered process $\sighat_t$ (and $\sigmth_t$) is reduced to the standard Brownian motion $Z_t$, and its bridge $B_t$ to the standard Brownian bridge.
-Accordingly, Eq.~\eqref{eq:kl} is reduced to the well-known KL expansions for the Brownian bridge:
+Accordingly, Eq.~\eqref{eq:kl} is reduced to the well-known KL expansions for the Brownian bridge~\citep{loeve1978probability}:

 Using the KL expansion of $B_t$, the path of $\sigmth_t$, conditional on the terminal value $\sighat_T$, is represented as follows:

 Figure~\ref{fig:volpath} displays two example paths of $\sigma_t$ represented via Eq.~\eqref{eq:sigma} with the terminal value $\sigma_T$ fixed.
 As the number of sine terms increases, the paths look closer to those of the OU process.